vtjoeh/samsung_tv_control/SetupSmartTVControl.md

 curl.exe -H "Authorization: Bearer YOUR_ACCESS_TOKEN" "https://api.smartthings.com/v1/devices"
 ```

-Find each Samsung TV by name in the JSON and copy its `deviceId`.
+Find each display by name in the JSON and copy its `deviceId`.
 It is a UUID like:

 ```
 8cb41ce6-b21e-beac-6eed-1f790096b898